So, I am a little nervous about posting my first “health” article as I am not an expert, just someone with personal experience looking to help others.

 Inflammation appears to be connected to almost every chronic disease – cancer, diabetes, heart disease, asthma, Alzheimer’s, etc.

 Inflammation is a natural and vital part of the bodies defence mechanism that helps protect and heal your body against attack.
 However, if you have consistent inflammation in your body, it leads to disease (including autoimmune).
 It is like hot coals continuously simmering.
-Stoking those coals are triggers found in your daily life like excess sugar, hidden food allergens, chronic stress, minimal regular movement and exercise, and lack of sleep.
+Stoking those coals are triggers found in your daily life like excess sugar, hidden food allergens, chronic stress, inactive lifestyle and lack of sleep.

-Knowing this, it is no surprise that in western societies, where we consume the most fast food and work high-stress jobs sitting at a desk all day, we suffer the most with autoimmune diseases.
+Knowing this, it is no surprise that in western societies, where they consume the most fast food and work high-stress jobs sitting at a desk all day, they suffer the most with autoimmune diseases.

 By focusing on diet and lifestyle, you can start to cool off the coals and tip the scale back in your favour.